ant-media/ant-media-documentation/docs/guides/publish-live-stream/playlist/managing-playlist-programmatically.md

 - Open a new tab in your browser and visit `http://{MY_ANT_MEDIA_SERVER}:5080/LiveApp/play.html?id={MY_PLAYLIST_ID}&playOrder=hls`

-- Pay pay attention that we use HLS for playback because it provides better experience in playlists and there is no need to have ultra low latency by playing with WebRTC as it is a VoD streaming.
+- Pay attention to the fact that we use HLS for playback because it provides better experience in playlists and there is no need to have ultra-low latency when playing with WebRTC as it is VoD streaming.

 ![image.png](@site/static/img/publish-live-stream/playlist/playing-playlist.png)